Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > Teeth Whitening

 For in-office bleaching, the dentist often combines bleach with a laser or light to speed up the process.
-A visit usually takes from 30 minutes to 1 hour, and you may need more than one treatment.
+A visit usually takes from 30 minutes to 1 hour.
+You may need more than one treatment.
 Your dentist will protect your gums with a gel or shield and then put the bleaching agent on your teeth.
-The bleach concentrate used for the in-office process is generally stronger than that used in other methods, because the dentist can watch how it is used.
+The bleach concentrate used for the in-office process is generally stronger than that used in other methods.
+That's because the dentist can watch how it is used.

 Your dentist may also give you a kit with a mouthpiece and gel containing the bleach.
 Your dentist may make a custom mouthpiece to fit your teeth.
 These kits usually use a lower concentration of bleach than an in-office process.
 Your dentist will tell you how often to wear the mouthpiece and for how long.

 An over-the-counter kit is similar to what your dentist gives you.
-The bleach concentration, how you use it, and how long you use it varies between products.
-For example, some products use a mouthpiece and others use strips you lay across your teeth.
+The bleach concentration, how you use it, and how long you use it vary between products.
+For example, some products use a mouthpiece.
+Others use strips you lay across your teeth.

-All of these methods have different costs, and your insurance will usually not pay for them.
-You choose the method that works best for you and that you can afford.
+All of these methods have different costs, and insurance usually won't pay for them.
+You choose the method that works best for you and that fits your budget.